alphazero/bflx/README.md

 ### data cursor commands

+`v` : level down

+- move down to previous data array index.
+- if already at level 0, then go to top level.

 `^` : level up

-- move up to previous data array index.
-- if already at level 0, then go to the last.

-`v` : level down

   - move down to the next data array index.
-  - if already at level max, allocate a new layer and move to that.
+  - if already at top level, allocate a new layer and move to that.
   - data array levels are stateful and maintain their own data index.

+`T` : top level

+- move to top level

+`_` : bottom level

+- move to bottom level 0

 `<` : move back

  - decrement data index of current data array.